Living and Studying

 Access to the building

-In order to have access to the building, you will need a student card.
-We will order your first student card for you so it will be ready by the time you arrive.
-Please send your digital photo to kaija.poder@artun.ee by June 1st at the latest.
+You need an EKA student card to have access to the building.
+We will order your first student card for you so that it will be ready by the time you arrive.
+Please send your digital photo to kaija.poder@artun.ee by May 15th at the latest.
 Your photo needs to meet the following requirements:

 • it is not older than 3 years;